Many members of the general public in California and nationally likely do not know what the acronym FINRA stands for.

 There is a good reason why they do.
 FINRA is an independent entity that has regulatory authority over most of the country’s financial professionals.
 Its officials make rules, dictate procedures and, importantly, enforce penalties for violations.

 That last point is key for those affected by FINRA sanctions.
-We note on our website at the proven California license-defense firm of Century Law Group that those potentially include “heavy fines, license suspension or revocation, and even criminal sanctions.”
+We note on our website at the proven California license-defense firm of Century Law Group, LLP that those potentially include “heavy fines, license suspension or revocation, and even criminal sanctions.”

 A financial professional can face stark difficulties when challenged by FINRA — and sometimes other regulatory bodies — for behavior that allegedly violates a client’s trust or an industry expectation.
 Industry participants are routinely accused of things like stock portfolio mismanagement, account churning, fraud, insider trading and more.